-6.1 The Council responded to and dealt with the ongoing COVID-19 situation as it has changed during the year.
-Any relevant developments that have occurred after the year end have been included in the relevant sections.
+- 6.1 The Council responded to and dealt with the ongoing COVID-19 situation as it has changed during the year.
+Any relevant developments that have occurred after the year end have been included in the relevant sections. - 6.2 On 29th November 2021 the Health and Safety Executive made the Council aware of an investigation it is undertaking.
+Due to this being only recently notified any potential governance issue is not known at this point.